stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 11.4: Establish and Maintain an Isolated Instance of Recovery Data
+## Safeguard 11.4: Establish and Maintain an Isolated Instance of Recovery Data

 **Dependencies:** 1.01, 4.01